 Everyone has a different idea of the perfect chocolate chip cookie.
-This is my recipe and some tips to creating your version of the perfect chocolate chip cookie.
+This is my recipe and some tips for creating your version of the perfect chocolate chip cookie.

 I first posted this recipe back in January when the weather was cold.
 I made it again the other day in mid-July (for an upcoming ice cream sandwich recipe) and as you can see in the two photos above, the cookies came out completely different.
 I have made a lot of chocolate chip cookies in my day and seeing the difference made me think that maybe I could share some of the things I have learned along the way to help you create your own version of the perfect chocolate chip cookie.

 My version of a perfect chocolate chip cookie is a thinner, crispier cookie that’s softer and chewier in the middle, but some people like a fluffier cake-like version or a chewy thick version – Everyone is different.
 If you like this recipe why not try my Classic Peanut Butter Cookie and Vanilla Shortbread Cookie recipes.

 As you might have figured out, the reason these cookies came out completely different in July (opposed to the same dough in the middle of January) is because of the heat of my kitchen.
 The dough was much softer and much warmer when it went into the oven so the result was a much flatter cookie.
 Below you will find a quick guide to making a cookie that suits your taste.

 Thin cookie with crisp edges & chewy center (as pictured) – The reason my recipe makes a cookie that spreads to be a bit thinner with crisp edges and the softer middle is because of the ratio between baking powder/baking soda & white and brown sugar.
 Refrigerating the dough for 30 minutes before baking will give you a slightly thicker cookie and a thinner cookie will be produced without chilling the dough.